1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Solve the Problem?

 Check if you are receiving invalid traffic.
 Are there a lot of bots?
 Is there suspicious referral traffic?
 Block any such sources on the website.
-You can also inform Google about the invalid traffic but it would not make much difference as Google expects you to be responsible for the issue.
+You can also inform Google about the invalid traffic, but it would not make much difference as Google expects you to be responsible for the issue.

 Here are some common solutions to the above-stated problems:

-Ads over Content – It usually happens with AdSense inventory.
-If you are using Auto Ads in AdSense, then disabling it can solve the problem.
-For other types of ad formats, AdSense has a list of guidelines that publishers should follow to avoid a two-click penalty.
+Content Jumping – Content jumping can be fixed by fixing your CSS, such as fixing the minimum height of image containers, transitions, font loading shifts, etc. If you are using Auto Ads in AdSense, then disabling it can solve the problem.
+AdSense has a list of guidelines publishers should follow for other ad formats to avoid a two-click penalty.

-Bot Problems – You need to dive into your analytics tool and look for suspicious activity on your site like a sudden spike in traffic, bounce rate, page views, etc. Filter out the IP Addresses of the bots and block them.
+Bot Problems – You need to dive into your analytics tool and look for suspicious activity on your site, like a sudden spike in traffic, bounce rate, page views, etc. Filter out the IP Addresses of the bots and block them.
 Your hosting provider will help you in blocking IP Addresses.
 You can also take the help of ad fraud detection companies.

-How to Avoid Double Click Penalty?
+How to Avoid Two-Click Penalty?

 • Report invalid clicks/traffic to Google but don’t expect much because Google has already put the ball in your court by saying it is your responsibility to control such traffic.